-Cold Vapor Atomic Fluorescence (CVAF) is a powerful technique based on detecting fluorescence light emitted by the sample.
+Cold Vapor Atomic Fluorescence (CVAF) is a powerful technique based on detecting fluorescence light emitted by the emissions sample.
 Below the principle of the technique is explained in a nutshell.

 First of all, a UV light source is needed.
-A mercury vapor lamp is used as the UV light source, and the light is directed to the sample cell.
+A mercury-vapor lamp is used as the UV light source, and the light is directed to the sample cell.
 When the sample gas enters the sample cell, the Hg atoms in the gas are excited by the UV light.

 Right after, the excited Hg atoms re-radiate the absorbed energy, which is called fluorescence.
 Fluorescence light is omnidirectional, which means that the light is emitted in all directions.
-Therefore, detector is usually placed at 90° angle to the light source to ensure that only the fluorescence light is detected.
+Therefore, the detector is usually placed at 90° angle to the light source to ensure that only the fluorescence light is detected.
 The detector is a photon-counting module, which will only detect the photons derived from the Hg atoms.